ajcastro/ajcastro/README.md

 Role: Senior Full-stack Developer
 Tech Stack: Laravel, PHP, MySQL, Vue.js, Vuetify, REST API
 Company & Date: Appetiser Apps, Aug 2021 - Mar 2022
 Project Description: This is a Saas product for budgeting, income, and expense forecasting.
 User can set recurring income and expenses and they can forecast their incomes and expenses for the next coming months.
 I single-handedly implemented the backend code using Laravel.
 I deployed the application using DigitalOcean and Laravel Forge.
+Reference: https://dofo.com.au

 Project Name: Canvas Living (Hotel Management App)